Paris Orly Airport Guide

 Casablanca Mohamed V (CMN) 50 1,897 Km (1,178 Miles)

-Air France, easyJet and Iberia are the busiest airlines companies that fly from Paris Orly Airport and cover the majority of the destinations Air France is the most frequent with around 1,258 flights a week out of a total of 3060.
+Air France, easyJet and Iberia are the busiest airlines companies that fly and cover the majority of the destinations Air France is the most frequent with around 1,258 flights a week out of a total of 3060.
 Of all the destinations from Orly, Air France covers 41%.
-Blagnac, Côte d'Azur International Airport, Marseille Provence Airport, Mérignac, Montpellier Méditerranée and Barajas being the most frequent destinations.
+Blagnac, Côte d'Azur International, Marseille Provence, Mérignac, Montpellier Méditerranée and Barajas being the most frequent destinations.

-You can see below a selection of nonstop flights covered from Paris Orly Airport with approximate times
+You can see below a selection of nonstop flights covered with approximate times

 Airliner Destination Flight Time (Est)